 You might not think that an auto body shop in Los Angeles sees very many vehicles that show the effects of winter driving.
 However, if you visit family and friends in wintery climates, chances are that your vehicle has been exposed to road salt.
-The effects of this salt on unprotected cars could damage it.
+The effects of this salt on unprotected cars could damage them.

 3. You notice rust

 Rust is not only unsightly, it can spread and lead to further damage.
-Common places to find rust include around your vehicle’s wheel wells and along the door frame.
+Common places to find rust include around your vehicle’s wheel wells and the door frame.
 If you see rust, contact a body shop for remediation right away.